ceticamarco/datum/docs/vector.md

 and indicates the ordering relationship between any two elements.

 2. Must accept two `const void*` parameters representing two elements to compare;
-3. Must be self-contained and handle all its own resources.
+3. Must be self-contained and handle all its resources.
+Additionally, it's responsible for ensuring its operations don't cause any undefined behavior.

 Let's look at some examples.
 For instance, let's say that we want to sort an array of integers in ascending and descending order: